 Environment – of course it takes energy and resources to manufacture an aluminium fence screens.
 But given the life span of the product it actually does make sense when you compare it with timber.
 Timber starts to deteriorate as soon as the tree is felled, it takes energy to transport it from the forest to the mill and for the manufacturing process.
 Then it has to be treated with chemicals over the lifetime of the fence to maintain it in good condition.
 Overall, aluminium fencing has a lot to offer.

 Cost – while an aluminium fence may be a little more expensive up front, over the life of the product, it actually represents very good value for money.
 Let’s do the maths…

 - Timber is cheaper, but installation is more expensive

 - Timber requires ongoing, regular maintenance to preserve it and the cost of sanding, painting or treating with wood preservative every year or so add up fast

 - If you’re unlucky enough to get termites, you can practically kiss goodbye to your fence

 - Timber fencing is more susceptible to wind damage

 Once the installation is complete, aluminium fencing and gates will stay looking as good as the day they were fitted for years to come.
-Talk to one of our friendly team about our aluminium fencing solutions on 08 6201 6475.
+Talk to one of our friendly team in our metal fabrication workshop about our aluminium fencing solutions on 08 6201 6475.